 Discussion

 This study examined the interaction of age and gender on QOL in trauma patients discharged from four tertiary-care hospital in urban India at 3-months after discharge.
-We did not find statistically significant differences across all age groups and sex as well as no interaction effect between age and sex in the overall population.
+We did not find statistically significant differences across all age groups and sex as well as no significant interaction effect between age and sex in the overall population.
 The sub-group analysis, however showed differences in QOL between males and females across young (18-32 years), middle-aged (33-59), and older (60 years and above) groups.
 In each of the five EQ5D domains, odds of reporting problems varied between the groups.
 We found middle-aged males report lower overall QOL scores while middle aged females had the highest odds of reporting problems across almost all the QOL domains.

 Table 6.
 Adjusted odds ratio of reporting any problem in the EQ-5D domains across different groups